jaumevr15/Project-Week-2-Barcelona/your-project/README.md

 - Are recent years having more extreme temperatues between seasons?

 ## Dataset
-What dataset (or datasets) did you use?
-What is the source of your data?
-Provide links to the data if available and describe the data briefly.

-## Database
 We used the 'Monthly average air temperatures of the city of Barcelona since 1780' from Open Data BCN. https://opendata-ajuntament.barcelona.cat/data/en/dataset/temperatures-hist-bcn It is a single chart which shows every monthly average temperature since 1780.